 In November 2008, the WADEM Oceania Chapter was launched.
-The launching of the Chapter was the culmination of a year's long effort by WADEM members Dr. Frederick Burkle, Dr. Frank Archer, and Dr. Paul Arbon.
+The launching of the Chapter was the culmination of a year's long effort by WADEM members Dr. Frederick Burkle, Dr. Frank Archer, and Professor Paul Arbon.

 The WADEM Oceania Region generally corresponds to that area covered by SOPAC, which includes the area supported by AusAID and NZAID (ex.
 Australia, New Zealand, the Pacific Island Nations, and Papua New Guinea).
 Flexibility is required at this stage of the evolution of WADEM Chapters.
 Members located in adjacent nations or islands including: East Timor, Indonesia, and the Hawaiian Islands, may choose to be included in the Oceania Regional Chapter.